Child Custody

 Our experienced family law lawyers in Kansas City, MO, can provide guidance, protection, and peace of mind concerning some of the most challenging aspects of family law in Kansas City, MO.

-Joint custody refers to a legal situation which both parents share custody.
+• Joint custody refers to a legal situation in which both parents share custody.

-Legal custody determines when which parent will make the important decisions for the child, such as about healthcare or schooling.
+• Legal custody determines which parent will make the important decisions for the child, such as decisions about healthcare or schooling.

 When making a decision about child custody, the court typically chooses between: